Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 You can increase UV_THREADPOOL_SIZE:

-The other subtlety: fs operations share the thread pool with DNS resolution (dns.lookup), some crypto operations, and zlib compression.
-If a burst of DNS lookups occupies all 4 threads, your file reads queue up behind them.
-This explains mysterious file I/O latency spikes - the files aren't slow, the thread pool is congested with unrelated work.
+The thread pool is shared, which is why filesystem latency can be affected by work that is not file I/O. fs operations share the pool with DNS resolution through dns.lookup, some crypto operations, and zlib compression.
+If a burst of DNS lookups occupies all 4 threads, file reads queue behind them.
+Thread-pool contention can produce file I/O latency spikes even when the storage path is healthy.

 Sync Variants Skip the Thread Pool

 readFileSync, writeFileSync, and other sync calls bypass the thread pool entirely.
 They call the blocking syscall directly on the main thread.
-That's why they freeze the event loop - there's no offloading, no background execution, just a direct open() + read() + close() sequence that blocks everything until the disk responds.
+That is why they freeze the event loop: there is no offloading, no background execution, just a direct open() + read() + close() sequence that blocks everything until the disk responds.

-The promise-based APIs use the same thread pool mechanism as callbacks.
-The only difference is the JavaScript layer: instead of invoking a callback, Node resolves a Promise, which schedules microtasks.
+Promise-based APIs use the same thread-pool mechanism as callbacks.
+The only difference is in the JavaScript completion layer: instead of invoking a callback, Node resolves a Promise, which schedules microtasks.
 The underlying I/O path is identical.

 Choosing the Right API

-The sync variants are for startup code, CLI tools, and scripts.
-In any code path that runs while the event loop is active and handling concurrent work, use the async versions.
-The promise-based API (fs.promises.*) is the cleanest for modern applications - async/await syntax, try/catch error handling, works naturally with the rest of your async code.
+The sync variants belong in startup code, CLI tools, and scripts.
+In any path that runs while the event loop is handling concurrent work, use the async versions.
+The promise-based API (fs.promises.*) is usually the cleanest modern surface because async/await syntax, try/catch error handling, and the rest of your async code all compose around it.

-There's a spectrum of control. readFile and writeFile handle everything - opening, sizing, reading or writing, closing.
-Streams add chunked processing with automatic flow control. fs.read and fs.write give raw byte-level access. readline adds line-oriented parsing on top of streams.
-Each tier down trades simplicity for precision.
-Pick the highest abstraction that solves your problem.
-Drop down only when you need the control.
+There is a spectrum of control. readFile and writeFile handle opening, sizing, reading or writing, and closing.
+Streams add chunked processing with flow control. fs.read and fs.write expose byte-level position and buffer management. readline adds line-oriented parsing on top of streams, with its own read-ahead behavior.
+Each step down trades simplicity for precision.
+Pick the highest abstraction that solves the problem, and drop lower only when you need the control.